 They say the root of good health lies in your gut.
-If your digestive system functions with regular bowel movements, in all probabilities, your overall health would be good.
+If your digestive system functions with regular bowel movements, in all probability, your overall health would be good.
 So, if you have less than three bowel movements in a week or hard stools, you may be constipated.
 Many people try out different home remedies such as drinking juices for constipation relief.

 There are many other natural remedies which help relieve constipation.
-So, how and when should you try these remedies, their benefits and side effects, and consulting a doctor if they don’t work are some factors we’ve discussed here.
+So, how and when you should try these remedies, their benefits and side effects, and consulting a doctor if they don’t work are some factors we’ve discussed here.

-How Juices Help Relieve Constipation?
+How Juices Help Relieve Constipation

-Do juices really work for constipation and are they suitable for people of all ages?
+Do juices really work for constipation, and are they suitable for people of all ages?
 Yes, juices do relieve constipation to some extent.
 However, they are not useful for all age groups, especially infants.
 Before we proceed with juices for constipation relief, we should know what causes constipation.

 There are various causative factors of constipation.
 The primary factor is the lack of a proper diet and exercise.
 If your diet lacks fiber and fluids, you are bound to be constipated.
-Not having enough movement or not getting enough exercise also lead to slowed bowel movements.
+Not having enough movement or not getting enough exercise also leads to slowed bowel movements.

 Normally, if you start exercising and add fiber and fluids to your diet, you will notice improvement in your bowel movements within a few days.
-However, if you do not find any difference after making these lifestyle changes, there could be an underlying reason for the constipation such as hypothyroidism, certain medications such as iron supplements, neurological conditions, and more.
+However, if you do not find any difference after making these lifestyle changes, there could be an underlying reason for the constipation, such as hypothyroidism, certain medications such as iron supplements, neurological conditions, and more.
 This is precisely when you should consult your doctor for the right diagnosis and medication.